 It’s a similar appeal to selling to a first-time buyer who is chain free.

 Speeds things along

-Generally speaking, a cash sale is a much faster process than the traditional way of buying.
+Generally speaking, a cash sale makes the process of selling a house much faster than the traditional way of buying.
 This is because funds can be released to the seller more quickly, meaning the deal can go through in a matter of weeks.

 This is particularly good news if you need to move quickly, for example for work.
 Also, the longer the sale runs on for, the more likely it is to fall-through, so it’s a win-win.